CiscoSE/stealthwatch-config-backup/README.md

    - ensure you use the correct pip executable for your instance of Python 3
 4. Stealthwatch user credentials with the "Master Admin" role assigned.
    - User roles are configured in the Stealthwatch web interface.
 Simply navigate to _Global Settings -> User Management_.
 5. It is possible to integrate the script with Webex Teams.
-In order to do that, an API Access Token (WEBEX_ACCESS_TOKEN) and a Room ID (WEBEX_ROOM_IDneed to be entered in the config.json file.
+In order to do that, an API Access Token (WEBEX_ACCESS_TOKEN) and a Room ID (WEBEX_ROOM_ID need to be entered in the config.json file.
 Please retrieve your key from: https://developer.webex.com/docs/api/getting-started.
 Then create a dedicated Webex Teams space for these notifications and retrieve the Room ID from: https://developer.webex.com/docs/api/v1/rooms/list-rooms.
 Please be aware that the personal token from the getting started page only works for 12 hours.
 To be able to have a key that works longer then 12 hours its recommended to leverage a [Webex Teams bot](https://developer.webex.com/my-apps/new/bot) and invite that bot to a  room for the notifications.
 6. It is also possible to have the script send it log file (swe_backup.log) using email.
 For this you need to configure the options Email subject (MAIL_SUBJECT), adress to send email to (TO_EMAIL), from email address (FROM_EMAIL), and SMPT Server to us (SMTP_SERVER) in config.json.